ivanivan999/GNG-5300-Python/readme.md

 ## Conclusion

-The PhoneBook CLI is a powerful tool for managing your contacts.
-With its user-friendly interface and comprehensive features, you can easily add, update, delete, search, sort, and group your contacts.
+The Phonebook CLI is a command-line application designed to manage contacts efficiently.
+It supports various operations such as adding, updating, deleting, searching, and sorting contacts.
+The application is built with Python and provides a user-friendly interface for managing contact lists.
+It also includes functionalities for importing and exporting contacts in CSV format and supports features like logging and auditing.
 For any further assistance, refer to the help option:

 ```sh
 python cli.py --help